rukmal/UW-OpenData/README.md

 If you want to add any new features, or improve existing ones, feel free to send a pull request!

+## Original Project

+This project was started by [Karan Goel](http://goel.im) under the [MIT license](https://github.com/karan/UW-OpenData/blob/master/LICENSE.md).
+For the original source code, see [Karan's profile](http://github.com/karan/UW-OpenData).
+Course scraping code and UW picture are the property of Karan Goel.

 ## Note

 This project is currently in development, and is *not* ready for use.